Package Leaflet: Information for the Patient

 If you take an overdose of Memantina TecniGen, contact your doctor or seek medical advice, as you may need medical attention.

-If you forgot to take Memantina TecniGen
+If You Forget to Take Memantina TecniGen

-Do not take a double dose to compensate for the missed dose.
+Do not take a double dose to make up for the forgotten dose.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-Adverse effects are generally classified as mild to moderate.
+Generally, side effects are classified as mild to moderate.

-Frequent (may affect between 1 and 10 of every 100 patients):
+Frequent (may affect 1 to 10 in 100 patients):

-Poorly Frequent (may affect between 1 and 10 of every 1,000 patients):
+Uncommon (may affect 1 to 10 in 1,000 patients):

-Very Rare (may affect fewer than 1 of every 10,000 patients):
+Rare (may affect less than 1 in 10,000 patients):

-Unknown Frequency (frequency cannot be estimated from available data):
+Frequency Not Known (frequency cannot be estimated from available data):

-Alzheimer's disease has been linked to depression, suicidal ideation, and suicide.
-These events have been reported in patients treated with memantina.
+Alzheimer's disease has been associated with depression, suicidal ideation, and suicide.
+These events have been reported in patients treated with memantine.

-If you experience adverse effects, consult your doctor or pharmacist,even if they are adverse effects not listed in this prospectus.
+If you experience side effects, consult your doctor or pharmacist, even if they are not listed in this package leaflet.

 Keep this medication out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the blister pack and on the box after CAD.
+Do not use this medication after the expiration date shown on the blister pack and carton after EXP.
 The expiration date is the last day of the month indicated.

-Thismedicationdoes not require special storage conditions.
+This medication does not require special storage conditions.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of the packaging and medicines you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be disposed of through wastewater or household waste.
+Deposit the packaging and any unused medication in the SIGRE collection point at the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and any unused medication.
+This will help protect the environment.

 Composition of Memantina TecniGen

-The other components are microcrystalline cellulose, povidone K-25, sodium croscarmellose and magnesium stearate, in the tablet core; and hydroxypropylcellulose, hypromellose, talc, titanium dioxide (E171), yellow iron oxide (E172), red iron oxide (E172) and yellow orange S (E110) in the tablet coating.
+The other components are microcrystalline cellulose, povidone K-25, sodium croscarmellose, and magnesium stearate in the tablet core; and hydroxypropylcellulose, hypromellose, talc, titanium dioxide (E171), yellow iron oxide (E172), red iron oxide (E172), and orange yellow S (E110) in the tablet coating.

-Appearance of the product and contents of the package
+Appearance of the Product and Package Contents

-Only some package sizes may be commercially marketed.
+Not all pack sizes may be marketed.

 Tecnimede España Industria Farmacéutica, S.A.

-Avda. de Bruselas, 13, 3rd floor.
+Avda. de Bruselas, 13, 3º D.

 28108 Alcobendas (Madrid) SPAIN